RNA-FRETools/MASH-FRET/docs/transition-analysis/workflow.md

 In homogenous systems (no state degeneracy), states [*j*](){: .math_var } and
 [*j'*](){: .math_var } are distinguishable by their values.
-Therefore, transitions can be counted directly in transition clusters and lifetimes can be estimated with a simple exponential fit on each dwell time hisotgram, such as:
+Therefore, transitions can be counted directly in transition clusters and lifetimes can be estimated with a simple exponential fit on each normalized complementary cumulative dwell time hisotgram, such as:

 {: .equation }
 <img src="../../assets/images/equations/TA-kin-ana-01.gif" alt="k_{j,j'} = \frac{w_{j,j'}}{\sum_{k \neq j}^{J} w_{j,k}} \times \frac{1}{\tau_{j,j'}}">